 Due to the low-cost nature of the Archive tier, you can reduce your costs considerably by moving your Recovery Points (RPs) to the Archive tier.

 Before we move a Long-Term Retention (LTR) Recovery Point (RP) to the Archive tier, the RP is converted from an incremental to a synthetic full by stitching together the First Full Copy and all other subsequent incremental accruing to this RP.
-This ensures that once the data moves into the Archive tier, it is self-contained and does not have additional points of failure during restore.
+This ensures that once the data moves into the Archive tier, it is self-contained and does not have additional points of failure during restoration.

 Let’s see how the total cost change when you move your backup data to the Archive tier.